FK Partizan Belgrade

 Stjepan Bobek joined Partizan at the age of 21, in 1945, right after the club were founded, and the next 14 years he scored a total of 425 goals, a record that is yet to be broken, and most probably never will be, not only because the sport is played in a very different way these days, but also because it looks practically impossible to see a top player stay at Partizan for more or less his entire professional football life.

-Today's Partizan Stadium, “The Temple of Football” as the team's supporters call it, is not the most modern stadium someone could find in Europe, but it definitely oozes with history, and a visit there, is a must for every football fan who happens to be in Belgrade.
+Today's Partizan Stadium, “The Temple of Football” as the team's supporters call it, is not the most modern stadium someone could find in Europe, but it definitely oozes with history.

 By Dimitris Basias